top of page

 e-mail: rbriggs@projectbriggs.org

 Abdur-Rahim Briggs graduated with a Bachelor of Arts in Sociology with a Minor in Public Administration from California State University at Bakersfield in 1991.
-With 29 years of Community Service and as Executive Board President of Project Briggs, Inc., he is no stranger to community involvement.
-His philanthropic endeavors were heavily influenced by the late Roy W. Roberts, II, Former Executive Director of The Watts/Willowbrook Boys & Girls Club while growing up as a youth in South Central Los Angeles, California, where he was named "Youth of the Year" in 1986 by the Watts/Willowbrook Boys & Girls Club Board of Directors.
+With 30 years of Community Service and as Executive Board President of Project Briggs, Inc., he is no stranger to community involvement.
+His philanthropic endeavors were heavily influenced by the late Roy W. Roberts, II, Former Executive Director of The Watts/Willowbrook Boys & Girls Club while growing up as a youth in South Los Angeles, California, where he was named "Youth of the Year" in 1986 by the Watts/Willowbrook Boys & Girls Club Board of Directors.

 After completing his undergraduate studies at California State University at Bakersfield, he relocated to Washington, D.C., in 1994 and began performing volunteer work for organizations such as Us Helping Us, People Into Living, Inc., where he received The Marvin E. Young Volunteer of the Year award in 2001, the Spirit of Light Award from Mascara, Inc. in 2005, Trailblazer Award from InCrowd International, Inc. in 2008, Inner Light Ministries Community Service Award in 2010, the Alston-Gillard Community Service Award in 2012, the GoodLife Empowerment Award in 2013, the Welmore Cook Award from DC Black Pride in 2014, the Barbara Lundy Thomas Service Award in 2014, the Unsung Hero Award from Joy Baltimore, Inc. in 2018, and the Capital Pride Honors Heroes Award in 2023

-During his 29 years of community work, he's served as Founder and Board Member of the Ummah Endowment Fund (2002-2008), President-CEO for Al Sura, Inc. (2008-2016), and President-CEO for Project Briggs, Inc. (2016-Present).
+During his 30 years of HIV/AIDS Awareness, Harm Reduction and Community Service work; he's served as Founder and Board Member of the Ummah Endowment Fund (2002-2008), President-CEO for Al Sura, Inc. (2008-2016), and President-CEO for Project Briggs, Inc. (2016-Present).

 Kraig Ronald Williams - Vice-President, Finance, and Program Events